Programs and Services

 Court Advocacy Program

 Between Friends helps survivors, in English or Spanish, to secure a Criminal or Civil Order of Protection at the courthouses in Rolling Meadows and downtown Chicago.
 Between Friends is the only agency that offers civil advocacy services in Rolling Meadows.
+To speak with one of our court advocates in Rolling Meadows, please call (847) 818-8900.
 An Order of Protection can help keep a survivor and her children safe for up to two years.
 Victims learn about their legal rights and get help filling out legal paperwork.
 Our Court Advocates accompany them to court, follow up on their case, and advocate for them with other agencies.
 We also connect survivors with family law attorneys through our free legal clinics in Rogers Park and Rolling Meadows.

 Community Education Program

 Between Friends' staff continues to conduct outreach in order to inform and educate the community about the persistency and severity of domestic violence.
 Numerous community organizations, youth coalitions, social service agencies, elected officials, clergy, and community members benefit from our Community Education Program.